Admissions to doctoral studies

 - Preliminary study plan of the doctoral studies.
 See the Study Guide and fill out the PSP-form.

 - In the rolling admission, you also need a supervisor's statement.
 NOTE this does concern only the rolling admission, it does not apply for the spring and autumn application periods!

 A preliminary study plan for doctoral studies should describe the contents and schedule of doctoral studies.
 More detailed information about the degree structure and requirements of doctorate degrees are available in the Study Guide.

 Applicants may also submit other, optional documents supporting their application to the University.
-These may include, for example, recommendations from professors of the applicant’s home university (use the template on the side or free-form recommendation).
+These may include, for example, recommendations from professors of the applicant’s home university.

 At the University of Vaasa, plagiarism detection software is a part of the University's quality system of education and research.

 English language proficiency needs to be met by every applicant.
 It is to be verified in the application documents with one of the following ways: